joelshejar/TA-JS-methods-TJaaad/block-BJaadd/code/array-methods.md

    - `splice` just removees the specified number of elements to be removed from the specified index and can also be used to add elements at the specified index
    - It mutates the original array
 12. `find`

+     ```
+   - `filter` can be used to iterate through the array such that each value is sent into the callback function and then it checks the condition, If it satisfies the condition then the value is returned back
+   - No it does not mutate the array
 13. `unshift`
     - Parameter: It consists of the elements that we want to add to the array
    - Return:  It returns the length of the array that has been formed after adding the elements by using the unshift method